studentX/lab2/scheduler/README.md

 > The party pooper scheduler!
 Write a party scheduler that will only schedule
 > a pod if it has a costume.

+1. Make sure to enable GO Modules: GO111MODULE=on
 1. Define a custom party scheduler aka partysched, that check if a given pod has a costume label set to either ghoul or goblin or your choice of costumes...
 1. Make sure your pod gets scheduled if it has a correct costume label